jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

        template<typename Ostream>
        static inline void serialize(Ostream& os, T const& t, int depth, bool array_value, bool pair) {
-          if(pair)
+          // If being called from the std::map specialization of the container serializer,
+          // we should treat the values as pairs, so forward to the appropriate serializer if(pair)
           {
              pair_serializer_initiate<T>::serialize(os, t, depth, false, false);